Category Archives: Chick-Lit

 All This Heavenly Glory by Elizabeth Crane

-alt=”All This Heavenly Glory by Elizabeth Crane” /> Reviewed by L.D.Y.
-Hardcover, 224 pages, 2005 Rating: 8/10 Reason for Reading: Someone saying they ‘adore’ an author is generally a good sign that you should give them a whirl, is it … Continue reading
+Reviewed by L.D.Y.
+Hardcover, 224 pages, 2005 Rating: 8/10 Reason for Reading: Someone saying they ‘adore’ an author is generally a good sign that you should give them a whirl, is it not?
+Synopsis: Travel along with Charlotte Anne Byers as she spends her life looking for a place where she can be herself (once […]

 Olivia Joules and the Overactive Imagination by Helen Fielding